sighupio/fury-getting-started/fury-on-vms/README.md

     podCidr: 172.16.128.0/17
     svcCidr: 172.16.0.0/17
 ```
-Next we need to define the dnsZone used by all the nodes, and the control-plane address.
-Also we need to define the podCidr and svcCidr used in the cluster, and these CIDRs must not collide with the IPs of the nodes.
+Next we need to define the DNS zone used by all the nodes and the control-plane address.
+Also, we need to define the network CIDR for the Pods and network CIDR for the Kubernetes services used in the cluster.
+These CIDRs must not collide with the IPs of the nodes.

 #### Load Balancers configuration